kefxiao953/ICD_10/README.md

 ## Originate

-This project is inspired by [Mimic-IV-ICD: A new benchmark for eXtreme MultiLabel Classificatio](https://arxiv.org/abs/2304.13998), and beyond that, we would like to dig further based on this idea.
+This project is inspired by [Mimic-IV-ICD: A new benchmark for eXtreme MultiLabel Classificatio](https://arxiv.org/abs/2304.13998), and beyond that, we would like to dig further on using different models for ICD classification.

 ### Contribution